1885 men's tennis season

-Summary of tour
+Season summary

 In a repeat of the 1884 final, Herbert Lawford retained his Irish Lawn Tennis Championships title in Dublin, defeating Ernest Renshaw in five sets.
 William Renshaw won a fifth consecutive Wimbledon Championship.
 American player James Dwight broke British dominance at the Northern Championships in Manchester, defeating defending champion Donald Stewart in straight sets.
 In the United States Richard Sears collected a fifth consecutive US National Championship, beating Godfrey Brinley in four sets.
 In Australia, the New South Wales Championships were held for the first time at the Association Cricket Ground at the Moore Park in Sydney.
 In England, the British Covered Court Championships, one of the first tournaments in history to be played on indoor courts, is held in London.

 American player James Dwight was the title leader for the season, winning 6 titles from 8 finals.
 He was the first non-European player to do so since 1877.